Totally geodesic submanifolds in products of rank one symmetric spaces: Totally geodesic submanifolds in Hermitian symmetric spaces

 constitute an orthonormal basis of $\g{p}_{\Sigma^s}$.
 Let $v\in \g{p}_{\Sigma^s}$ be a unit vector.
 Then, we can write $v=\sum_{i=1}^n \left( a_i v_i + b_i w_i\right)$, where $\{a_i\}_{i=1}^n$ and $\{b_i\}_{i=1}^n$ are real numbers satisfying that $\sum_{i=1}^n \left( a_i^2+b_i^2\right)=1$.
 Now we have

 where $\pi_{\g{p}_{\Sigma^s}}$ denotes the orthogonal projection onto $\g{p}_{\Sigma^s}$.
 Moreover,

 for each $i\in\{1,\ldots,n\}$, where we have used that $\sigma_j^+$ is a linear isometry, since all the factors in $M$ are mutually isometric.
-Furthermore, using again that $\sigma^+_j$ is a linear isometry which commutes with~$J_j$, we get
+Furthermore, using again that $\sigma^+_j$ is a linear isometry that commutes with~$J_j$, we get

 Consequently, combining these equations, we conclude

 Since $v$ is an arbitrary unit vector in $\g{p}_{\Sigma^s}$, we have that $\Sigma^s$ has constant K\"ahler angle equal to $\varphi\in [0,\pi/2]$, where $\cos(\varphi)=\left|\frac{2s-k}{k}\right|$. \end{proof}